danielehc/consul_labs/terraform/README.md

   fi
   ```

+### SSH

+The `script/azure_cli.sh` script will create a ssh key in /vagrant/priv/id_rsa and will setup the environment to use it.

+### Variables

   So before using the environment you should:

-  * Create an ssh key like `ssh-keygen -t rsa` and check the pub key

   * Create a folder called `priv`